yufanana/ComputerVision02504/cv_notes.md

 Workflow

 - phase shift exactly one wavelength in $s$ steps
-- use fast Fourier transform to fit a sinusoid and find $n \cdot \theta$ for a single picel
+- use fast Fourier transform to fit a sinusoid and find $n \cdot \theta$ for a single pixel
 - the 2nd element of the FFT is a complex number with $\theta = angle(FFT_2)$

 Phase wrapping